 If you prefer to access support online, Turning Point offers free, confidential online counselling 24 hours a day.
 This is offered by Counselling Online which is text-based counselling for people with an alcohol or other drug problem, and others affected by alcohol and drug use in the community, including family members, relatives and friends.

 Counselling Online can be accessed from any computer or mobile device in Australia with connection to the internet.
 No special equipment or downloads are required.

 Withdrawal services are for people experiencing specific symptoms affecting their physical or mental health after they stop using alcohol or drugs.
 Depending on the extent of your problem, your local doctor or DirectLine may direct you to:

-- Residential withdrawal – this usually involves a short stay in a community residential drug withdrawal service or hospital.
+- residential withdrawal – this usually involves a short stay in a community residential drug withdrawal service or hospital

-- Home-based withdrawal – this involves a series of intensive individual sessions over a short period, followed by ongoing counselling.
+- home-based withdrawal – this involves a series of intensive individual sessions over a short period, followed by ongoing counselling.
 It is provided by an experienced nurse and a doctor for people whose withdrawal symptoms are only mild to moderate, and for whom support is available from a family member or friend at home.
-Home-based withdrawal can either be access through a community-based service, or as an outpatient at a hospital.
+Home-based withdrawal can either be accessed through a community-based service, or as an outpatient at a hospital.

 Methadone and other pharmacotherapies

 'Pharmacotherapies' is a term that means using medication to help treat conditions such as addiction.
 Therapies include methadone and buprenorphine.